 It simply ‘converts DC to AC’.
 I was now eager to know how to choose the best inverter.
-I found out that Inverters can be broadly of 3 types.
+I found out that Inverters can be broad of 3 types.
 Square wave inverters, Modified Sine wave Inverters and Pure Sine wave inverters.

 The output AC that we receive from an inverter is in the form of waves that can take a Square shape, a modified sine shape or a pure sine curve.

 In a square wave inverter, the incoming DC is simply flicked from positive to negative creating a square shape.
-These sudden and sharp pulses can be very harmful for our household appliances.
+These sudden and sharp pulses can be very harmful to our household appliances.
 They can cause overheating and create a loud ‘humming’ noise, overall they are least efficient.

 Modified sine wave inverters were also somewhat similar.
 They imitated a square wave with slight variations.

-Well that just wouldn’t do.
-I didn’t want to settle by buying a low quality inverter, and end up paying more; I wanted to buy an inverter that I just paid for once and then never again.
+Well! that just wouldn’t do.
+I didn’t want to settle by buying a low-quality inverter, and end up paying more; I wanted to buy an inverter that I just paid for once and then never again.